-- Penalty taken – will there be a penalty taken in the match? (not a penalty to be scored).
+- Penalty taken – will a penalty get awarded in the match? (not a penalty scored).

 - Match odds and BTTS – a team to win and both teams to score, i.e. Man Utd to win and both teams to score (this could be 2-1, 3-1, 4-2 etc).